Everything You Need to Know About a Pinched Nerve

 And this isn’t fun for anyone, since it can cause damage or inflammation that translates to strange tingling, intense stabbing pain, throbbing heat and sometimes, the worst: no feeling at all.
 This is known as a pinched nerve.
 In a nutshell, restoring function to a pinched nerve can involve building strength and flexibility, incorporating movement, getting rest and seeking medical attention.

-- The definition of a pinched nerve
+- What does a pinched nerve feel like?

-- Apparent symptoms of a pinched nerve
+- How long does a pinched nerve last?

 What is a pinched nerve?